moskensoap/MUR-packages/README.md

 MUR focuses on development tools that cannot be compiled via MSYS2 from source code yet.

-MUR builds `executable wrappers` to run binaries of packages while maintaining their Windows file structure and installing them in MSYS2.
+MUR builds `executable wrappers` to run binaries of repackaged packages from their official sites while maintaining their Windows file structure and installing them in MSYS2.

 ## Classes: